 Both entrepreneurship and conscious parenting are platforms for great self-development and growth.

-- Team building is similar to raising children.
+Rachel Campos Duffy shares that team building is similar to raising children.
 Many struggles can be linked to disconnection and discord in relationships.

-- We cannot solve these problems unless we understand and tackle the root causes.
+As parents, we cannot solve these problems unless we understand and tackle the root causes.

-- We waste time and energy when we try to solve problems without understanding the root cause.
+We waste time and energy when we try to solve problems without understanding the root cause.
 We end up chasing the wrong conflicts and solutions.

-- Punishing our children and firing employees have the same consequences as shutting down a connection.
+In the Duffy family, punishing their children and firing employees have the same consequences as shutting down a connection.

 While threats can help people comply in that moment, making threats will create disconnect and discord.

 Rachel: “If you want to build a lasting relationship with another human being, you have to understand human psychology at a basic level.”

 We also need to understand why the employee is lacking motivation.

 Rachel: “‘How can I support you?
 I want to be a catalyst for your success.
 Let's work on this together.’
 That is how I would approach it.”

 In the heat of the moment, learn to regulate yourself and your children.

-People's nervous systems don't fully develop until their mid-20s.
+People's nervous systems do not fully develop until their mid-20s.
 Before then, children rely on their caretakers to regulate their emotions.

 When children are dysregulated, they need to know that their parents still love and accept them even though they have made mistakes.

 Remember these questions that your children will be thinking about: Do I matter?
 Do you see me?
 Am I enough?

-Reject the idea of a work-life balance.
-You are the same person wherever you are.
+Reject the idea of a coffee talk work-life balance.

 Do the work and solve root problems so you can free up time, both in your business and family life.

 Effective communication can produce favorable results.

 Rachel: “Reject the idea that there is a balance.
 You are the same human being at work and at home.
 There is no daddy hat versus entrepreneur hat.
 You're the same person.”

 Remember that boundaries are about you.
 You cannot control other people.

 Know who you are and learn about your weaknesses.

-- People who struggle with setting boundaries have not had practice with them, nor had good models for them while growing up.
+People who struggle with setting boundaries have not had practice with them, nor had good models for them while growing up.

-- Some people may also find it difficult when they have an underlying belief that self-care is selfish.
+Some people may also find it difficult when they have an underlying belief that self-care is selfish.